Oneflow-Inc/oneflow-documentation/en/docs/quick_start/quickstart_in_3_min.md

             print(loss.mean())
 ```

-The next chapter is a brief description of this code.
+The next section is a brief description of this code.

-The special feature of OneFlow compare to other deep learning framework:
+The special feature of OneFlow compare to other deep learning framework is:
 ```python
 @flow.global_function(type="train")
 def train_job(